 9. Indian Institute of Technology, Indore

-Multiple ecosystem enablers contribute to India’s startup growth story, such as incubation hubs fostering successful startups, co-working spaces simplifying the setup process for startups and collaborative programs with top global ecosystems.
+Multiple ecosystem enablers contribute to the Indian startup growth story, such as incubation hubs fostering successful startups, co-working spaces simplifying the setup process for startups and collaborative programs with top global ecosystems.

 3. Indian Startup Hubs